 Which platform performs better at scale?

-Embeddable is designed for high-concurrency, multi-tenant SaaS environments using multi-layer caching and pre-aggregations.
-Sigma performs well for internal teams but is not optimized for large-scale customer-facing usage.
+Embeddable is designed for high-concurrency SaaS environments using multi-tier caching.
+Sigma performs well for internal analytics but is less optimized for large-scale embedded customer usage.

 How do Embeddable and Sigma handle multi-tenancy?